Royders/address-indexer/README.md

 npm start
 ```

 This command will start the syncing process as well as the level-db server.
-To connect an API to the Server, use the following ports:
+To connect an API to the server, use the following ports:

 ```